ktjkc/reflextrust/paper/trust-modulation-core.md

 ---

-### Authors

-- **Hossa** – Lead Architect, Concept Designer
-- **Assisted by ChatGPT** – Research Co-development, Structuring Support
+## 🤝 Acknowledgements

+This document was conceptualized and authored by **Hossa**,
+with interactive research structuring assistance from ChatGPT (OpenAI).

+Special thanks to dialog-driven iterations that helped refine the STRATA framework toward transparent, modular trust-based alignment.

 ---

 ### **References**

-This document currently references internal architectural design patterns.
-Full citations will be included in subsequent versions.
+"This work is currently self-referenced and relies on internal conceptual development.
+Full external citations (e.g., prior research on trust modulation and reflexive systems) will be added in future iterations."